imanzaf/udacity-dynamic-risk-assessment/README.md

 This repository holds the fourth project completed towards Udacity's Machine Learning DevOps Engineer Nanodegree

+note: project is complete but function and script documenation is still in progress.

 ### Project Overview
 1. **Data ingestion**: Automatically check a database for new data that can be used for model training.
 Compile all training data to a training dataset and save it to persistent storage.
 Write metrics related to the completed data ingestion tasks to persistent storage.